corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-2/introduction/key-concepts.md

 ## Membership management

 The **Membership Group Manager (MGM)** enables network operators to set the rules for their [application network](#application-networks).
 It approves or declines new members and distributes membership lists to members.
+Lists are signed and verifiable to prevent tampering, ensuring [virtual nodes](#virtual-nodes) can trust each other.
 The MGM is a CorDapp which runs as a virtual node, allowing you to create and operate many application networks using the same Corda deployment.

 Entities permitted to join an application network are represented by a public/private keypair optionally attested by a certificate authority as belonging to an X500 identity.